never-alone-turing/FE/README.md

 Working on a project that we chose, rather than one that was assigned was definitely a positive experience.

+## Moving Forward

+While we as a team are satisfied with the MVP we produced for this assignment, we have discussed continuing our progress in the future.
+Potential changes include the following extentions:
+* further styling to account for text length
+* creating accounts so that multiple families and groups can use Never Alone
+* the ability to send a link to the receiver that automatically logs them into the app

 ## Contact

 [Ian Holladay - Developer](https://github.com/holladayian)